-FORM 10-K X ANNUAL REPORT PURSUANT TO SECTIO N 13 OR 15(d) OF THE SECURITIES EX KCHANGE ACT OF 1934 For the fiscal year ended May 31, 2023 OR TRANSITION REPORT PURSUANT TO SECT ION 13 OR 15(d) OF THE SECURITIES EX KCHANGE ACT OF 1934 For th e transition period from to Commission file number 0-50761 ngioDynamics, II angiodyna mics Delaware (State or other jurisdiction of incorporation or organization) 11-3146460 (I.R.S.
-Employer Identification No.) 14 Plaza Drive, Latham, New York 1211 (Address of principal executive offices and zip cod (518) 795-1400 Registrant's telephone number, including area coc le Securitic Title of each class Common Stock, par value \$.01 per share es registered pursuant to Section 12(b) o Trading Symbol ANGO f the Act: Name of each exchange on which registered NASDAQ Global Select Market Securiti es registered pursuant to Section 12(g) o None (Title of Class) f the Act: ndicate by check mark if the registrant is a well-known seasoned ndicate by check mark if the registrant is not required to file repondicate by check mark whether the registrant (1) has filed all rep • □ No ⊠ Securities Exchange Act of 1934 during the preceding 12 months (or for nuch shorter period that the registrant was required to file such re ndicate by check mark whether the registrant has submitted elect nents for the past 90 days.
-Yes ⊠ No □ every Interactive Data File required to be submitted and posted pursuant o Rule 405 of Regulation S-T during the preceding 12 months (o , , , , , , , , , , , , , , , , , , , , red to submit and post such files).
-Yes 🗵 No 🗆 d definitive proxy or information statements incorporated by referen nce in Part III of this Form 10-K or any amendment to o this Form 10-K. □ ndicate by check mark whether the registrant is a large accelerate lefinitions of "large accelerated filer", "accelerated filer", "smalle smaller reporting company, or an emerging growth company.
-See 1y" in Rule 12b-2 of the Exchange Act.
-(Check one):
+FORM 10-K X ANNUAL REPORT PURSUANT T TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHAN GE ACT OF 1934 For the fiscal year ended May 31, 2024 OR TRANSITION REPORT PURSUAN T TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANG GE ACT OF 1934 For the transition period fromto Commission file number 0-50761 AngioDynamics, Inc. (Exact name of registrant as specified in its charter) 7 angiodynam ics Delaware (State or other jurisdi incorporation or organ 11-3146460 (I.R.S.
+Employer Identification No.) 14 Plaza Drive, Latham, New York 12110 (Address of principal executive offices and zip code) (518) 795-1400 Registrant's telephone number, including area code - Securities registered pursuant to Section 12(b) of the Ac et: Title of each class Common Stock, par value \$.01 per sl Trading Symbol ANGO Name of each exchange on which registered NASDAQ Global Select Market Securities registered pursuant to Section 12(g) of the Ac None (Title of Class) et: Indicate by check mark if the registrant is a well-kn nown seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes □ No ⊠ Indicate by check mark if the registrant is not requ ired to file reports pursuant to Section 13 or 15(d) of the Act.
+Yes ☐ No [ $\boxtimes$ Indicate by check mark whether the registrant (1) h has filed all reports required to be filed by Section 13 or 15(d) of the Securities ired to file such reports), and (2) has been subject to such filing requirements in the file such reports (2) has been subject to such filing requirements (3). s Exchange Act of 1934 during the preceding 12 months (or Indicate by check mark whether the registrant has submitted electronically and posted on its corporate website, if any, every Integ 12 months (or for such shorter period that the registrant was required to subi ractive Data File required to be submitted and posted pursuan Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and wil l not be contained, to the best of registrant's knowledge, in Indicate by check mark whether the registrant is a rated by reference in Part III of this Form 10-K or any amendment to this Forn large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller re d filer", "smaller reporting company" and "emerging growth company" in Rul eporting company, or an emerging growth company.
+See